-Chapter 3, OSD Operation, explains the fundamental concepts involved in operating the KE6900 / KE6900ST / KE6910 / KE6912 / KE6940 / KE8900S / KE8950 / KE8952 / KE9900ST / KE9950 / KE9952, and provides a complete description of the On Screen Displays (OSDs) and how to work with them.

-Chapter 4, Software Installation, explains the administrative procedures that are required to download and install the KE Matrix Manager software on Windows and Linux computers.

-Chapter 5, Browser / Telnet Operation, explains how to log in to the KE Matrix Manager with a web browser, and describes the features, functions, and how to work with the browser's main interface.

-Chapter 6, System Status, explains how to use the KE Matrix Manager's System Status panel to manage Transmitters, Receivers, Users, Profiles and Logs.

-Chapter 7, System Settings, explains the KE Matrix Manager's system settings, which include the General, ANMS, LDAP/AD, RADIUS, TACACS+ authentication, F/W Upgrade, Redundancy, Backup/Restore, Certificates, and Sessions tabs.

-Chapter 8, Connections, describes how to use the KE Matrix Manager 's Connections panel to view and disconnect Transmitter and Receiver connections.

-Chapter 9, Scheduled Profile, describes how to use the KE Matrix Manager's Scheduled Profile panel to view active profile schedules.

-Chapter 10, Sessions, describes how to use the KE Matrix Manager's Sessions panel to view and disconnect user sessions.

-Chapter 11, Firmware Upgrade Utility, explains how to download and use the Firmware Upgrade Utility to install new firmware on the devices.
+- Chapter 3, OSD Operation, explains the fundamental concepts involved in operating the KE6900 / KE6900A / KE6900AiT / KE6900ST / KE6910 / KE6912 / KE6920 / KE6922 / KE6940 / KE6940A / KE6940AiT / KE8900S / KE8950 / KE8952 / KE9900ST / KE9950 / KE9952, and provides a complete description of the On Screen Displays (OSDs) and the functions contained. - Chapter 4, Software Installation, explains the administrative procedures that are required to download and install the KVM over IP Matrix Manager on Windows and Linux systems. - Chapter 5, Browser / Telnet Operation, explains how to log in to the KVM over IP Matrix Manager with a web browser, and describes the various functions provided. - Chapter 6, System Status, explains how to use the KVM over IP Matrix Manager's system status panel to manage transmitters, receivers, switches, users, profiles, and logs. - Chapter 7, System Settings, explains the KVM over IP Matrix Manager's system settings, which are categorized into General, ANMS, LDAP/AD, RADIUS, TACACS+ authentication, F/W Upgrade, Redundancy, Backup/Restore, Certificates, and Sessions tabs. - Chapter 8, Connections, describes how to use the KVM over IP Matrix Manager 's connections panel to quickly view, connect, and disconnect Transmitter-Receiver connections. - Chapter 9, Scheduled Profile, describes how to use the KVM over IP Matrix Manager's scheduled profile panel to view and manage profile schedules. - Chapter 10, Sessions, describes how to use the KVM over IP Matrix Manager's sessions panel to view and disconnect user sessions. - Chapter 11, ATEN Matrix Link, introduces the ATEN Matrix Link app, which allows users to monitor and manage the CCKM server remotely from an iPad. - Chapter 12, Remote Viewer (AiT Models only), describes how to use remote viewer(s) to view and control video sources connected to AiT transmitters. - Chapter 13, Firmware Upgrade Utility, explains how to download and use the Firmware Upgrade Utility for upgrading the firmware of the devices connected.

-Chapter 12, CLI Commands, provides a complete list of the serial protocol and TCP/IP commands used when utilizing the RS-232 Serial Port or a network connection to configure the KE devices.
+Chapter 14, CLI Commands, provides a complete list of the serial protocol and TCP/IP commands used when utilizing the RS-232 serial port or a network connection to configure the KE devices.

-An Appendix, at the end of the manual provides technical and troubleshooting information.
+Appendix, provides the technical and troubleshooting information of KE devices at the end of the manual.